jeremyjosol/FactoryMaintenance/README.md

 }
 ```
   > Be sure to replace the `{DATABASE}`, `{USERNAME}` and `{PASSWORD}` fields with your own relevant information.
 Do not include the curly brackets.
+5. In production directory, enter the following command `dotnet ef database update`.
+  > This command will initialize the repository's migrations to establish and maintain the database.
-4. In the production directory, you can enter the following command `dotnet watch run`.
+6. In the production directory, you can enter the following command `dotnet watch run`.
   > This command will start the project in development mode with a watcher.

 ## Known Bugs